jwang1133/Base_composition/README.md

 **6. Mutation spectrum from population-private SNPs**

--Blast to *medicago truncatula* for the orthlogous regions to identify the ancestral state of the soybean SNPs
+-Blast to *Medicago truncatula* for the orthlogous regions to identify the ancestral state of the soybean SNPs

 -Scripts for filtering population private SNPs from the original dataset